mako-framework/docs/08_learn_more/00_uuid_helper.md

 	$uuid = UUID::v4();

-> Having the the [openssl](http://www.php.net/manual/en/book.openssl.php) extention installed will improve the randomness of the generated version 4 UUIDs.

 The ```v5``` method will return a version 5 UUID.

 	// The namespace must be a valid UUID